-- 11.20 Negotiations in respect of non face-to-face applications are normally drawn out over a period, involving vehicle specification and part exchanges, and are normally conducted over the telephone.
-Documentation is usually sent out by post, and the vehicles may be delivered to the customer's home. - 11.21 Reliance is therefore placed on electronic verification, supported by postal communication from home address.
+- 11.22 Negotiations in respect of non face-to-face applications are normally drawn out over a period, involving vehicle specification and part exchanges, and are normally conducted over the telephone.
+Documentation is usually sent out by post, and the vehicles may be delivered to the customer's home.
+Firms should be aware that non face-to-face applications by their very nature pose a greater risk and should not, therefore, be treated as lower risk under simplified due diligence (SDD).
+They will therefore require identification, verification and ongoing monitoring under enhanced due diligence (refer to Part I, section 5.5), as opposed to just monitoring under simplified due diligence (SDD) rules within the current regulations. - 11.23 Electronic verification may therefore be used, supported by postal communication to home address.
 Some lenders may seek copies of items in accordance with the procedures set out in Part I, Chapter 5.